 My pick was the salmon sausage served in a freshly baked focaccia bread with zesty lettuce and whole egg mayo from the cool boutique seafood sausage caravan.

 Whilst the kids went for a more basic sausage on a roll sizzling nearby on the barbie.

 Caz grabbed herself a healthy juice, and after the kids (and dad) demolished their sausages the fresh strawberries, cupcakes and ice cream were enticing.

 When comparing to other markets I’ve personally experienced around Oz, overall the variety or quantity of food on offer wasn’t as good as I had at the Mindil Beach Markets in Darwin, or the Wednesday night food market at Queen Victoria Market in Melbourne, but your tastes will differ to mine.

-And it wouldn’t be a market without the buskers strumming their guitars, or the soaps, flowers and nick knacks.
+And it wouldn’t be a market without live music, and the buskers were out strumming their guitars, or the soaps, preserves, pottery, homewares, flowers and nick knacks.

 - What to do in Hobart

 - MONA museum

 - All alone on famous Wineglass Bay